When Do I Get to Sing 'My Way': Critical reception

 Ned Raggett from AllMusic complimented the song as an "surging, well-deserved European smash hit", stating that the Mael brothers "gleefully embraced the modern synth/house/techno explosion for their own purposes (an explosion which, after all, they had helped start with their work during the late '70s with Giorgio Moroder)."
-Larry Flick from Billboard stated that it "will provide hours of joy for hi-NRG purists with its sugar-sweet melody, rapid syncopated beats, and cheeky chorus."
+Upon the release, Larry Flick from Billboard magazine stated that the song "will provide hours of joy for hi-NRG purists with its sugar-sweet melody, rapid syncopated beats, and cheeky chorus."
 He also noted that Sparks "sound completely comfortable within the context of this deliciously dramatic anthem", adding that its "clever, eye-winking words are warbled with a cooing falsetto over a festive, trance-carpeted hi-NRG groove."
 Chuck Campbell from Knoxville News Sentinel wrote, "There's sad irony and a bit of a wink in that line [...], a Pet Shop Boys/Erasure-sounding song.
 For those either unfamiliar with or only vaguely aware of the act (and they far outnumber those who know very much about it), Sparks' Ron and Russell Mael were the forerunners to Britain's Pet Shop Boys and Erasure.
 This way IS their way."

-A reviewer from Liverpool Echo described it as a "chirpy, melodic disco track with its tongue in its cheek", and noted that it "even mentions Sid Vicious."
+A reviewer from Liverpool Echo described it as a "chirpy, melodic disco track with its tongue in its cheek", noting that it "even mentions Sid Vicious."
 Howard Cohen from Herald-Journal said the tune "features a great hook, a throbbing dance pulse and lush harmonizing.
 Think the Pet Shop Boys gone silly, or Erasure with warmth."
-James Masterton said it is "probably the most glorious sight seen in the charts for a long time."
-He added that "When Do I Get to Sing 'My Way'" is "as classic a record as they have ever made", and "a record that is better than anything those two have made in ages."
-Pan-European magazine Music & Media noted that it "has them sounding like a cross between Alphaville and Pet Shop Boys."
-An editor, Robbert Tilli, deemed it "a clear compromise to musical tastes of both original fans and today's trendy kids."
+In his weekly UK chart commentary, James Masterton felt it's "probably the most glorious sight seen in the charts for a long time."
+He concluded that "When Do I Get to Sing 'My Way'" is "as classic a record as they have ever made", and "a record that is better than anything those two have made in ages."
+John Robb from Melody Maker called it "a bubbling Eurodisco mush".
+Pan-European magazine Music & Media found that it has them "sounding like a cross between Alphaville and Pet Shop Boys."
+Music & Media editor Robbert Tilli deemed it "a clear compromise to musical tastes of both original fans and today's trendy kids."
+More critically, Simon Williams of NME wrote: "Sadly, it is now '94, not '74, and lines like When do I get to feel like Sid Vicious felt? aside, the words 'toss', 'on' and 'toast' spring not unreasonably to mind when enduring this thin, tinny cheesy nibble soiling the gastronomic feast of life."